-3.3.4.
-Modest Cladism.
-Suppose, for the sake of argument, that some higher taxa--some genera for example--are real homeostatic property cluster kinds in the way indicated.
-What are we to make of the concern that efforts to discern evolutionary patterns in the fossil record in terms of whose causes higher taxa are to be defined will identify patterns for which no explanation in terms of evolutionary tendencies exists?
+Modest Cladism Suppose, for the sake of argument, that some higher taxa-some genera for example-are real homeostatic property cluster kinds in the way indicated.
+What are we to make of the concern that efforts to discern evolutionary patterns in the fossil record-the causes of which define higher taxa-will identify patterns for which no explanation in terms of evolutionary tendencies exists?

 The obvious answer is that this problem may arise for some higher taxa and not others.
-Perhaps taxa at the genus level--as taxa at that level are generally erected--are usually real in the special sense discussed here, but that, say, order-level taxa are usually not.
-Perhaps some such pattern obtains, but it is different--given extant practices--across phyla.
+Perhaps taxa at the genus level-as taxa at that level are generally erected-are usually real in the special sense discussed here, but order-level taxa are usually not.
+Perhaps some such pattern obtains, but it is different across phyla, given extant practices.
 Perhaps taxa of shorter historical duration are more likely to reflect genuine stasis-sustaining properties.
-Perhaps, taxa erected to account for the earlier stages in the history of life are more or less likely to be real that those erected to account for later stages.
-Perhaps in this regard things are really a mess of which there is no simple characterization.
+Perhaps taxa erected to account for the earlier stages in the history of life are more or less likely to be real than those taxa erected to account for later stages.
+Perhaps, in this regard, things are really a mess for which there is no simple characterization.
+In any event, barring the extremely unlikely possibility that the standard criticisms of evolutionary systematics are somehow without force in light of the slight modification to this position we are considering, there will be some domain of higher taxa about which the cladistically inclined systematist can reasonably maintain that the only important facts about the evolution of life-which we can reflect in erecting such taxa-are historical facts about relations of ancestry and descent.
+About erection of taxa of this sort, the only nonconventional or nonpragmatic constraint would then be one of monophyly.
+This modest version of cladism is the one in which I am inclined to believe.

-In any event, barring the extremely unlikely possibility that the standard criticisms of evolutionary systematics are somehow without force in the light of the slight modification to this position we are considering, there will be some domain of higher taxa about which the cladistically inclined systematist can reasonably maintain that the only important facts about the evolution of life which we can reflect in erecting such taxa are historical facts about relations of ancestry and descent.
-About erection of taxa of this sort, the only non-conventional or non-pragmatic constraint would then be one of monophyly.
-This is the modest version of cladism in which I am inclined to believe.
+Concluding Realist Postscript: Descent and Ancestry Are Real

-3.5.
-Concluding Realist Postscript: Descent and Ancestry are Real.
 I can't resist pointing out that the relation between a species and its daughter species is of causal significance in evolution.
-The erection of higher taxa which are (at least approximately) monophyletic does, as cladists insist, make a significant contribution to the accommodation of inferential practices in evolutionary biology to relevant causal structures.
-Such taxa are, in the only available senses of the terms, real natural kinds.
+The erection of (at least approximately) monophyletic higher taxa does, as cladists insist, make a significant contribution to the accommodation of inferential practices in evolutionary biology to relevant causal structures.
+Such taxa are real natural kinds in the only available senses of these terms.
 So are species.
-It is a tribute (if that's the right word) to the enduring influence of empiricist conceptions of language, classification and (anti)metaphysics that scientifically and philosophically fundamental points about the limitations of platonist conceptions of taxonomy and (overly) adaptationist conceptions of macroevolution have been formulated in philosophical terms which render obscure some of their main insights.
+It is a tribute (if that's the right word) to the enduring influence of empiricist conceptions of language, classification, and (anti)metaphysics that scientifically and philosophically fundamental points about the limitations of platonist conceptions of taxonomy and (overly) adaptationist conceptions of macroevolution have been formulated in philosophical terms that render obscure some of their main insights.